hanabi/hanabi.github.io/README.md

 ### The Speed-up Clue

 * The *Layered Finesse* convention (and its derivatives) are very efficient (in terms of "X for 1").
 However, sometimes it can be very slow (low tempo), as players will have to allow for all possible *Reverse Finesses* before playing anything.
-This is generally not a problem in 3 player games, but tempo is extremely important in 5 player player games,
+This is generally not a problem in 3-player games, but tempo is extremely important in 5-player games,
 * Normally, when the *Finesse Target* (the card that is to be blind-played) is clued directly, it is a mistake due to someone not paying close enough attention.
 We refer to this as *Stomping* on a *Finesse*.
 * However, if high tempo is needed, a player can consider intentionally *Stomping* on a *Layered Finesse* in order to "speed up" the play of a specific card that leads into other players hands.
 * One complicating factor of the *Speed-up Clue* is how to differentiate it from a more-ordinary *Fix Clue*.
 In other words, after the clued card is played, on their next turn, should the player go back and blind-play the other cards?
 If it was a *Speed-up Clue*, they should.
 If it was a *Fix Clue*, they should not.